agilecrm/agile-telephony/README.md

 # **Asterisk WebRTC with AgileCRM**

-This article aims at setting up of Asterisk WebRTC widget in AgileCRM.
+This article helps user to configuring and use Asterisk WebRTC widget in AgileCRM.

 **Prerequisites**

 Asterisk must be installed and running successfully.

-##Step1: Configure Asterisk Server##
+##Configure Asterisk Server##

 ###A.Enabling Http on Asterisk###